BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 The other half:

 Looking through the Kubernetes source code and finding the data path for Service calls.
 If we can find a data path in the code we have to use the Jaeger API to instrument it and then show that the trace appears in the Jaeger interface.
-This hinges on us being able to deploy the forked version of the code in the MOC
+This hinges on us being able to deploy the forked version of the code in the MOC.